hwayne/learntla-v2/docs/beginner/temporal-logic.rst

 - Warnings

-.. invariants aren't really part of TLA+.
+Invariants aren't really part of TLA+.
 There's no concept of an "invariant" that's treated as special by TLA+.
 The model checker, TLC, gives us that, but more that's due to pramgatics and efficiency than "invariants" being something deeply important.
 Rather, TLA+ provides a *general principled* way to write all kinds of different properties, where invariants are just one of many things we can check.
 To write these, we a set of :dfn:`temporal operators` to describe logical statements across time.
 We call the broad class of all properties :dfn:`temporal properties`.

 There are two kinds of temporal properties: "safety" properties say our system doesn't do bad things. "liveness" properties say our system always does a good thing.
 "We do not violate any database constraints" is safety, "All transactions either complete or roll back" is a liveness property.
 All invariants are safety properties, but not all safety properties are invariants.
-For example
+For example:

-.. orchestrator spec
+.. spec:: liveness/1/orchestrator.tla

 "There is at least one server that's always online" could mean one of two thigns: